Tyler Conklin Player Prop Bets for NFL Week 17 | Minnesota vs. Green Bay 1/2/2022

 Matchup vs. Green Bay

-- In his seven matchups against the Packers, Conklin's five receiving yards average is 25.5 less than his over/under for Sunday's game (30.5).
+- Conklin's five receiving yards per game in his seven matchups against the Packers are 25.5 fewer than his over/under for Sunday's game.

-- In seven matchups with the Packers, Conklin has not had a TD catch.
+- This week Conklin will face the NFL's 11th-ranked pass defense (234.3 yards allowed per game).

-- The 234.3 yards per game the Packers are allowing through the air makes them the NFL's 11th-ranked pass defense.
+- The Packers' defense is 26th in the league, allowing 1.8 passing touchdowns per game.

 Recent Performances

-- In last week's matchup with the Rams, Conklin hauled in four passes for 44 yards while being targeted five times.
+- In last week's outing against the Rams, Conklin was targeted five times, picking up 44 yards on four receptions.

-- Conklin's over his last three outings stat line reveals seven catches for 71 yards.
-He put up 23.7 yards per game, and was targeted 10 times.
+- Conklin's 10 targets have resulted in seven catches for 71 yards (23.7 ypg) over his last three outings.

 Conklin's Minnesota Teammates